lathan-l/tahanea/_posts/2025-01-31-soup-enthusiasm.md

 I wanted to recreate my family, but I was faced with a problem: one lot could only hold eight sims, and we were nine.
 I had divorced parents, two step-parents and four half-siblings.
 In order to get an accurate family tree, I would have had to replay the divorce (savage! lol), and then the new marriages, and hope for the babies to be born in the correct order.
 I did not try it.
 I created two households.
 I never played with them and started investing in my ideal neighborhood.
 I created cool teens who shared traits with me, but I put them in imaginary families instead, much like my Sims 1 games.

 Personality did not evolve much, but The Sims 2 introduced "life aspirations", which translated into daily wants and fears, that the player had to take into account in addition to their basic needs, as well as lifelong goals: since they were not immortal anymore, sims had to have a purpose, and a kind of scale to measure their success in life, in order to reap rewards at some point.
 The aspirations were as follows :
-- Grow Up: that's what toddlers and children want to do.
+- **Grow Up**: that's what toddlers and children want to do.
 Can't argue with that.
-- Family: basically the Disney Happily Ever After, soulmate, big wedding, children, dog, white fence, you know the drill.
+- **Family**: basically the Disney Happily Ever After, soulmate, big wedding, children, dog, white fence, you know the drill.
-- Knowledge: two words: Skill.
+- **Knowledge**: two words: Skill.
 Points.
 It's what Hermione Granger wants; it's what any proper mad scientist wants: to know everything.
-- Romance: sex.
+- **Romance**: sex.
 Like, with as many people and as often as possible.
 No engagement, just parties and sex.
-- Fortune: money, luxury, big cars, high-paying job, pool, you name it.
+- **Fortune**: money, luxury, big cars, high-paying job, pool, you name it.
-- Popularity: friends?
+- **Popularity**: friends?
 Influence?
 Fame?
 Human interaction.
 Lots of it.
-- Pleasure: fun?
+- **Pleasure**: fun?
 It is very similar to romance, but it is not focused on sex.
-- Grilled Cheese: cooking, eating and talking about grilled cheese sandwiches.
+- **Grilled Cheese**: cooking, eating and talking about grilled cheese sandwiches.
 It's the one I relate to the most.
 Not an aspiration you can use to create a sim, unfortunately, it's only obtained through gameplay.

 I never played with Popularity; it was the most boring life goal I could imagine.
 I played with Pleasure and Romance a little, but none felt rewarding because those aspirations were about *multiplying* experiences, and it was a bit repetitive.
 Fortune was fun: it was easy to make up stories about Uncle Scrooge in the game.
 Ambitious Fortune sims were paving the way for legacies, but Family was of course the most legacy-fitting aspiration.
 Most of the sims I created were Family oriented, because I wanted parents to be happy to care for their children.
 I wanted the children to be their priority, Fortune and Family sims made great couples to raise my teenage simselves.